EricssonResearch/dnt/doc/config_format.md

     * `dstport` the UDP port to send to (default: 6635)
     * `dstip` the IP address to send to, `ipv4` and `ipv6` mean the address will be specified later (can't send until a valid destination is set, see the `senders` parameter on udp-in)
     * `prio` the IPv4 TOS or IPv6 Traffic Class for the sent packets (default: 0)
-* `internal` a virtual interface within R2DTWO that can send and receive packets, useful for stream re-classification in decapsulating scenarios, no parameters
+* `internal` a virtual interface within DNT that can send and receive packets, useful for stream re-classification in decapsulating scenarios, no parameters
 * `oam` receives OAM reply messages out-of-band, can have any number of these, the default one is the first one in alphabetic order
     * `ip` return address to listen on (required)
     * `port` return port (default: 6634)